Mess: India

 The Indian Army follows a system similar to the British.
 A typical regiment/unit would have one mess and two clubs, one for the commissioned officers, club for the Junior Commissioned Officers (JCO) and one for the NCOs.
 Havildars/Daffadars (equivalent to Sergeants) are considered to be NCOs.
 The Air Force, however has an SNCO (Sr. NCO) mess for Warrant Officers and sergeants, while lower-ranking NCOs would be members of the NCO's mess.

 In the officer's mess and the JCO's club, there also is rank of Mess Havildar.
 A Mess Havildar is a senior NCO who manages and executes the day-to-day activities of the mess/club.

 On Republic Day (Jan 26) the JCOs are formally invited for cocktails at the Officers mess.
 This is reciprocated on Independence Day (Aug 15) by the JCOs at the JCOs Club.

+The term mess (short for mess halls) is also used for South Indian restaurants that serve meals.

 Israel

-In the Israeli Navy, although Hebrew speaking, dining rooms on the Missile Ships, Dolphin submarines, and the kitchen in the Patrol Boats are named Messes, Crew Mess and Officers' Mess.
-Also, every special meal brought by a crewmember, say celebrating a birthday or a rank promotion, is called Mess.
+In the Israeli Navy, although Hebrew speaking, dining rooms on missile ships, Dolphin submarines, and the kitchen in the patrol boats are named Messes, Crew Mess and Officers' Mess.
+Also, every special meal brought by a crewmember, like celebrating a birthday or a rank promotion, is called Mess.